binarymax/max.io/contents/articles/interleaving-rag/index.md

 The search queries were captured over the past 6 months by users in their casual use of a research engine I built.
 They are all from anonymous sources and I scrubbed them of PII (which were mostly vanity searches - you know who you are!).
 The queries were primarily in English, with a handful of German, Polish, Hebrew, and Armenian.
 Overall they were a mix of technical, medical, legal, general research, and trivial queries.
 To remove bias I excluded news, politics, sports, and anything I found to be spicy.
 I was left with a nice set of 976 unique and real queries from dozens of actual people.
 I will note potential bias in the query list, in that the engine is primarily used by me, and my queries account for just more than half.
 Even with this note the queries were always in real scenarios for my actual day-to-day use and not tests.

-An example result from the platform is displayed below.
+An example result from the platform is displayed in Figure 4.
 The interleaved results for the three engines are on the left, and the summary on the right.
 The 27 interleaved results are cropped down to 6 in the image.

 ![MAX.IO Search Platform example for 'email DMARC SPF'](maxio-search-results-example.png)

+_Figure 4_

 Here is the process: